Measles

 For more information on IPAC measures refer to:

-- PHAC Routine practices and additional precautions for preventing the transmission of infection in healthcare settings
+- Routine practices and additional precautions for preventing the transmission of infection in healthcare settings (PHAC)

 - Interim IPAC Recommendations and Use of PPE for Care of Individuals with Suspect or Confirmed Measles (PHO)